 Running Gag: Characters cursing in Ancient Greek, or, "I said something really intelligent like..."

-School Saved My Life: Mr. Bruner points this out about Percy's Greek History before Percy knows anything.
+School Saved My Life: Chiron points this out about Percy's Greek History before Percy knows anything.
 Then it is taken to the extreme when he goes to Camp Half Blood.
 Played straight for almost everyone.

 Science Is Wrong: Among other things, the seasons are caused by Persephone moving between the Underworld and Olympus, not the Earth's tilt, and global warming is simply Zeus being ornery.
-However, it's implied that there might be a combination.
+However, it's implied that there might be a combination of both, as the moon and sun clearly exist as physical forms, not controlled by Apollo and Artemis.

 The Scottish Trope: Saying "The Furies" or the names of any god or titan causes thunder to rumble (and apparently, gives power to that god/titan).
 Even when there aren't any rain clouds around.
 At least once or twice in book 1, Grover is about to refer to the Furies as such, but changes midway through saying it to say "Kindly Ones".